 Keep tight control over user privileges

-One common way of get your server overloaded is to give inexperienced user access to creating reports and event rules.
+One common way of getting your server overloaded is to give an inexperienced user access to creating reports and event rules.
 They typically create too many.

 Give users rights to see specific reports here.